SahbiChaibi/Interactive-interface-for-spatio-temporal-mapping-of-HFOs/README.md

 Stage 4 – Mapping of HFO features.
 A simplified flowchart illustrating the functionalities of our software is shown in the figure below.
 ![image](https://github.com/user-attachments/assets/a152e8fd-6790-4ee6-8850-05741ab6f6dd)

+# Related Article
+This project is associated with the research article titled:
+“Interactive Interface for Spatio-Temporal Mapping of the Epileptic Human Brain Using Characteristics of High-Frequency Oscillations (HFOs)”, published in the Biomedical Signal Processing and Control journal (2023).
+You can access the article via the following DOI link: https://doi.org/10.1016/j.bspc.2023.105041
+Citation:
+Chaibi S, Mahjoub C, Le Bouquin Jeannes R & Kachouri A. Interactive Interface for Spatio-Temporal Mapping of the Epileptic Human Brain Using Characteristics of High-Frequency Oscillations (HFOs).
+Biomedical Signal Processing and Control(2023), 85, 105041. https://doi.org/10.1016/j.bspc.2023.105041.